ThomasBaldi/STUDY-EP-stock-sales/README.md

-# Stock-control and sales application - EndProject Assignment
+# Stock-control and sales application - EP Assignment

 Back-end system for a Stock-control and sales system.